What is SAT (Site Acceptance Test)?

 πŸ” Security aspects

-The SAT provides the moment to test cybersecurity and Security by Design principles before going live.
+The SAT provides the moment to test Cybersecurity and Security by Design principles before going live.

 πŸ“Œ In summary

 The SAT is a crucial step to confirm that an installation works as intended in the actual production environment.
-It is the final piece of engineering, installation, and security before handover to operations.
+IT is the final piece of engineering, installation, and Security before handover to operations.